Little Boy Lost (novel)

 Little Boy Lost is a dramatic novel by Marghanita Laski that was published in 1949.
 It was republished in 2001 by Persephone Books.

 Plot

 The novel focuses on Hilary Wainwright, an English man, on the search for his lost son in the ruins of post-war France.
+Hilary at first resents the child he finds because it interferes with memories of his late wife.